 5) The oils used in R-134a systems are extremely moisture sensitive (hydroscopic).
-Do not leave any tube end or component connection open to air while assembling the system.
-Be sure to use only new capped copper tubing and be sure to cap the copper coil after cutting it.
+Do not leave any tube end or component connection open to the air while assembling the system.
+Be sure to use only new, capped copper tubing and be sure to cap the copper coil after cutting it.

-ACCESS TO THE SYSTEM: SERVICE ACCESS PORTS
+ACCESS TO THE SYSTEM ~ SERVICE ACCESS PORTS

-The access ports are two small capped valves on the hose ends.
+The access ports are in two locations.
+The low-pressure (blue) port is on the top of the chiller assembly.
+The high-pressure (red) port is mounted on the RFD on the condenser assembly.
 These ports are the service access to the system and are of different sizes.
 To access these ports the proper connecting valve must be used.